 Daily Book Excerpt: Adult fiction:

 Part of the ongoing Myths Series from Random House (which I adore) – Winterson takes on the myth of Atlas and Heracles.
 I mentioned in another post that I think Winterson could definitely be a kind of post-modern Edith Hamilton.
 I have always felt that her strength, as a writer, lay in the evocation of magic and myth and fairy tale in the middle of more straightforward narratives.
 It’s what I most love about her.
 Because even with all her invention and unconventionality – she actually is one of the most traditional of writers.
 Meaning: she respects tradition.
 She ADORES it.
 It lives and breathes around her, and she finds new ways to put those traditions and old tales into her stories – because they mean that much to her.
 It’s not an act or a gimmick (having read her book Art Objects: Essays on Ecstasy and Effrontery – essays on art, from paintings to books to poems – I can say that she sees herself as PART of a tradition, not outside it.
 Many of her more radical fans don’t like this about her because they “need” something from her.
 They want her to buck the system, they want her to be only one thing.
 Reject the tradition!!
 Jeanette Winterson is a lesbian.
 She’s quite open about it.
-But she also is quite open about the fact that because of her sexuality – which has little to do with who she is as a writer – people project things onto her, and have expectations that are, frankly, retarded.
+But she also is quite open about the fact that because of her sexuality – which has little to do with who she is as a writer – people project things onto her, and have expectations that are, frankly, stupid.
 I suppose any writer from a minority struggles with that.
 They need to be all things to all people.)
 Winterson tells a funny story about being berated by some random woman on the street because she shaved her legs and wore heels.
 It’s that kind of nonsense I’m talking about.
 My friend Alex often deals with nonsense like that.
 Her lesbian fans want to OWN her and then get all insane and jealous when Alex expresses a thought that doesn’t line up with the expected lesbian attitude.
 I’ve seen it happen on her blog – it’s nuts!!
 Anyway, Winterson is elusive, in many ways.
 She resists classification.
 I understand why a certain group of people would latch on to her work.
 I really do.
 But she’s an independent person, an ARTIST, not a person on a poster representing a cause.

 Her imagining of the myth of Atlas and Heracles is marvelous – and is representative of what I am talking about her.
 I really get the sense, with this book, that Winterson was able to retreat to a private space (in her mind, I mean) – where she is most creative, most in touch with her dreams and her thoughts, and wrote from that place.
 Sometimes Winterson’s work is self-conscious.
 Nothing wrong with that.
 Virginia Woolf was a self-conscious writer.
 James Joyce was a self-conscious writer.
 Being aware of you, the artist, in the act of creation is part of the 20th century literary tradition.
 Winterson can sometimes go off the deep end with it, and the references become lost – it becomes a truly private work, not accessible to me, the reader – but here, with the myth of Atlas and Heracles, she is in true storyteller mode.
 She is sitting around the fire with members of her tribe, telling a tale they all know well, but never get tired of hearing about.
 Because there are lessons in it for all … Winterson has truly thought about this myth, and its larger metaphors … and so she goes for it.